 Pick up the Paint on the Roller Cover

 Begin by gently pushing the roller into the chalkboard paint, covering the entire roller cover.
 Roll out the paint so that it is fairly dry.
 It should not be heavy or dripping with paint.
 Avoid the dimpled section of the paint tray as the pattern may transfer to your work surface.
+Chalk paint has a relatively long working time, so there is no need to rush.

 Apply the Chalkboard Paint to the Surface